No. 4 Group RAF

-No. 4 Group was a Royal Air Force group, originally formed in the First World War, and reformed in the wake of the Second World War, mostly part of RAF Bomber Command, but ending its days in RAF Transport Command.
+No. 4 Group RAF (4Gp) was a Royal Air Force group, originally formed in the First World War, and reformed in the wake of the Second World War, mostly part of RAF Bomber Command, but ending its days in RAF Transport Command.

 History

 Formation in the First World War

 No. 4 Group was originally formed in October 1918 at the Seaplane Experimental Station, Felixstowe just before the end of the First World War and disbanded a year later in 1919.
 In its first incarnation, No. 4 Group was created by augmenting the former Royal Naval Air Service group at RNAS Great Yarmouth which had been responsible for anti-submarine and anti-Zeppelin operations over the North Sea.
 The former RNAS group was designated as No. 73 Wing within the new No. 4 Group.
 The commanding officer of No. 4 Group was Colonel C R Samson.
 With the 1918–1919 postwar demobilization of the RAF, No. 4 Group was disbanded on 24 March 1919.